hermeznetwork/hermez-docs/mkdocs/docs/index.md

 While some SMs use both zkASM and PIL, others rely only on one of these languages depending upon the specific operations each SM is responsible for.

 <p align="center"><img src="../images/fig5-col-sm-zkprov.png" width="800" /></p>
-<div align="center"><b> Figure 5: Hermez 2.0 State Machines </b></div>
+<div align="center"><b> Figure 5: zkEVM State Machines </b></div>

 3. **STARK Proof Builder**: STARK, which stands for "Scalable Transparent Argument of Knowledge", is a proof system that enables provers to produce verifiable proofs without the need for a trusted setup.
 A STARK Proof Builder refers to the subcomponent used to produce zero-knowledge STARK proofs, which are zk-proofs attesting to the fact that all the polynomial constraints are satisfied.<br><br>State machines generate polynomial constraints and zk-STARKs are used to prove that batches satisfy these constraints.
 In particular, zkProver utilises "Fast Reed-Solomon Interactive Oracle Proofs of Proximity (RS-IOPP)", colloquially called [FRI](https://drops.dagstuhl.de/opus/volltexte/2018/9018/pdf/LIPIcs-ICALP-2018-14.pdf), to facilitate fast zk-STARK proving.</br></br>

 4. **SNARK Proof Builder**: SNARK, which stands for "Succinct Non-interactive Argument of Knowledge", is a proof system that produces verifiable proofs.
-Since STARK proofs are bigger than the SNARK proofs, Hermez 2.0 zkProver uses SNARK proofs to prove the correctness of these STARK proofs.
+Since STARK proofs are bigger than the SNARK proofs, zkEVM zkProver uses SNARK proofs to prove the correctness of these STARK proofs.
 Consequently, the SNARK proofs, which are much cheaper to verify on L1, are published as validity proofs.<br><br>The aim is to generate a [CIRCOM](https://www.techrxiv.org/articles/preprint/CIRCOM_A_Robust_and_Scalable_Language_for_Building_Complex_Zero-Knowledge_Circuits/19374986/1) circuit which can be used to generate or verify a SNARK proof.
-Whether a PLONK or a GROTH16 SNARK proof will be used for Hermez 2.0 is a question that needs to be discussed.</br></br>
+Whether a PLONK or a GROTH16 SNARK proof will be used for zkEVM is a question that needs to be discussed.</br></br>

 ### The LX-to-LY Bridge

 An LX-LY bridge is a smart contract that lets users transfer their assets between two layers, LX and LY.
-The L1-L2 in Hermez 2.0 is a decentralised bridge for secure deposits and withdrawal of assets; it is a combination of two smart contracts, one deployed on one chain and the second on the other.
+The L1-L2 in zkEVM is a decentralised bridge for secure deposits and withdrawal of assets; it is a combination of two smart contracts, one deployed on one chain and the second on the other.

- The L1 and L2 contracts in Hermez 2.0 are identical except for where each is deployed. **Bridge L1 Contract** is on the Ethereum mainnet in order to manage asset transfers between rollups, while **Bridge L2 Contract** is on a specific rollup and it is responsible for asset transfers between mainnet and the rollup (or rollups).
+ The L1 and L2 contracts in zkEVM are identical except for where each is deployed. **Bridge L1 Contract** is on the Ethereum mainnet in order to manage asset transfers between rollups, while **Bridge L2 Contract** is on a specific rollup and it is responsible for asset transfers between mainnet and the rollup (or rollups).
 Layer 2 Interoperability allows a native mechanism to migrate assets between different L2 networks.
 This solution is embedded in the bridge smart contract.